 I used to abhor gluten-free sandwiches because, as you know, gluten-free bread was so bad.
 You had to store gluten-free bread in the freezer, and then in order to choke it down, you’d need to toast or microwave it to make it soft and less grainy.
 For a long time, sandwiches were a non-starter for me.

 I swear, the stay-fresh bread stays soft for days and does not require any heating.
 And the bread is soft and doughy.
-I mean it!
 The stay-fresh bread means sandwiches are back, baby!

 What to put on your sandwich?

-Most deli meats are gluten free including Applegate Farms, True Story, Boar’s Head, and many pre-packaged store brands.
+Most deli meats are gluten-free, including Applegate Farms, True Story, Boar’s Head, and many pre-packaged store brands.
 Read labels carefully.
-Avoid deli meats sliced at the deli counter due to potential for cross contamination.
+Avoid deli meats sliced at the deli counter due to the potential for cross-contamination.
+(Read: 5 Hidden Sources of Gluten at the Grocery Store)

 Don’t like gluten-free bread?